d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 If you already have an Algorand node running, check back later for an upcoming article on co-hosting nodes.

+{{< details "🪙 &nbsp;You will need to have some $VOI balance to complete this guide." >}}

+You will need $VOI because:

+- Transacting on the VOI network requires a small fee (0.001 $VOI)
+- Participating in consensus is proportional to your balance

+The last step of this guide includes "going online", i.e. registering to participate in consensus.
+This is an on-chain transaction that costs 0.001 $VOI.

+If you do not have $VOI yet, you can still complete all steps until that point while you wait to get some $VOI.

+You should church out the [Voi Discord](https://discord.gg/ZjAc4rSkgq) to find out how to get some.

+{{</ details >}}

 {{< callout emoji="ℹ️" text="Code blocks can be copied for your convenience." >}}

 ## Check your version